 I would go but I don’t have time.

-She would travel to Spain if I had the time.
+She would travel to Spain if I had money.

 We can also use the conditional with a few verbs to show politeness: